A short ferry ride from the mainland, Miyajima is one of the most visited areas in Hiroshima Prefecture

 Miyajima only has a population of around 2,000 people, plus some free-roaming deer.
 Itsukushima-jinja and the floating gate are listed by UNESCO as World Heritage sites.
 There are several other shrines and temples on the island.
 A ropeway takes you up Mt.
 Misen for stunning views over the island and the bay.

 While Itsukushima-jinja is the biggest draw on the island, there are a number of other shrines and temples well worth visiting.

-Daishoin Temple on Mt.
-Misen , the highest point on the island, is surrounded by maple trees that turn a stunning red in the fall.
+Daishoin Temple, the oldest temple on Miyajima, is surrounded by maple trees that turn a stunning red in the fall.

 Daiganji Temple is located next to Itsukushima-jinja and is dedicated to Benzaiten, goddess of music, art, and water.
 It is said to be one of the most important temples dedicated to the goddess in Japan.